ocastilloreyes/petgem/doc/source/Manual.rst

 (1 :math:`S/m`).
 The computational domain is a :math:`[0,3500]^3` m cube.
 For this model, a 2 Hz x-directed dipole source is located at :math:`z=975`, :math:`x=1750`, :math:`y=1750`.
 The receivers are placed in-line to the source position and along its orientation, directly above the seafloor (:math:`z = 990`).
+Further, the Nédélec element order is p=1 (first order)

 Meshing
 #######
-PETGEM V1.0 is based on tetrahedral meshes of lowest order.
+PETGEM V1.0 is based on tetrahedral meshes.
 Therefore,  `Figure 7.8`_ shows a 3D view of the model with its unstructured tetrahedral mesh for the halfspace :math:`y>1750`, with the color scale representing the electrical conductivity :math:`\sigma` for each layer.
 Mesh in `Figure 7.8`_ have been